-Biological Sciences Building, University College, (site of 110) Gower Street, Camden, WC1, London, United Kingdom where he lived
+Biological Sciences Building, University College, (site of 110) Gower Street, Camden, WC1, London, United Kingdom where they lived

 In 1851 Charles Darwin stayed here with his daughter Anne Elizabeth who was being treated by pioneer of the Malvern Water Cure Dr James Manby Gully.

-Montreal House, Worcester Road, Malvern, United Kingdom where he stayed
+Montreal House, Worcester Road, Malvern, United Kingdom where they stayed

 Hillside.
 Charles Darwin & family stayed here (Wells Terrace) while awaiting the publication of 'On the Origin of Species' in autumn 1859.
 In the 20th century it became St Winifred's Maternity Home.

-Crossbeck Road, Ilkley, United Kingdom where he stayed
+Crossbeck Road, Ilkley, United Kingdom where they stayed

 Charles Darwin 1809-1882 Kept in lodgings on this site in 1828 while an undergraduate of Christs College

-28 Petty Cury, Cambridge, United Kingdom where he lodged
+28 Petty Cury, Cambridge, United Kingdom where they lodged

 Charles Darwin lived in a house on this site 1828

-28 Petty Cury, Cambridge, United Kingdom where he lived
+Boots - Sidney Street / 28 Petty Cury, Cambridge, United Kingdom where they lived

 This residence was home to Britain's most famous naturalist and geologist during six weeks of the summer of 1861 Charles Robert Darwin traveller, adventurer and writer b.1809-d.1882 author of Origin Of Species published 1859

-2 Meadfoot House, Hesketh Crescent, Torquay, United Kingdom where he lived
+2 Meadfoot House, Hesketh Crescent, Torquay, United Kingdom where they lived

 Wells House Designed by Cuthbert Brodrick, the celebrate architect of Leeds Town Hall.
 Landscaped by Joshua Major.
 Opened in 1856 as a Hydro, offering water treatments and pure Ilkley air.
 In 1859, Charles Darwin was a patient.
 In 1954 became The College of Housecraft.
 Restored as apartments by Magellan Properties Ltd in 2003.

-Wells House, Ilkley, United Kingdom where he was a patient (1859)
+Wells House, Ilkley, United Kingdom where they was a patient (1859)

 On this site Charles Darwin (1809-1882) author of The Origin of Species lodged at 11 Lothian Street while studying medicine at the University of Edinburgh 1825-1827

-Rear wall of National Museum of Scotland, South College Street, Edinburgh, United Kingdom where he lodged
+Rear wall of National Museum of Scotland, South College Street, Edinburgh, United Kingdom where they lodged

 Charles Darwin 1809-1882 naturalist stayed here in 1850